 Ethanol fireplaces (also known as bioethanol fireplaces) are becoming increasingly popular.
 One of the main reasons is the many benefits this type of heating offers, from portability to design to safety.

 Bioethanol is a plant-based fuel, so it’s far more environmentally friendly than fossil fuels.
 In fact, in many cases it’s carbon neutral.
 With no petrochemicals or other fossil fuel derivatives, it also burns without toxic fumes or ash.
 All it gives off is water vapor and a small amount of carbon dioxide.
-That means there’s no need for a flue, chimney, or other form of ventilation to make it safe.
+That means there’s no need for a flue, chimney, or another form of ventilation to make it safe.
 These fireplaces don’t need electrical connections either.
 Many are easily portable and can be used indoors or out.
 The wide variety of sizes and designs also adds to the appeal.
 There’s something for every home and style of décor.

 Design is a very personal thing, and ethanol fireplace manufacturers offer something for just about every room size and home style.
 Probably the biggest single feature that attracts people to an ethanol fireplace is having a real flame.
 There’s something about it that appeals to us way beyond the warmth it provides.